 - Phase 2 items have lower priority than Phase 1 items and, ideally, should be addressed when Phase 1 items have been completed.
-It is understood that Phase 1 items 6.2-6.4 will continue throughout Phase 2. - 7.
+It is understood that actions in Phase 1 item 5 will continue throughout Phase 2. - 7.
 If not already established, create site furniture guidelines that intentionally address placemaking and the public realm in View Royal, and that provide clear direction for VRP.
 As the Town Park, VRP has special importance in View Royal's hierarchy of parks and open space (it is their 'City' park). - 8.
 Plant a mix of conifers and deciduous trees to create a vegetative screen between the pump track and adjacent neighbours to the north.
 This can be completed at any time, including in Phase 1; it was not included in Phase 1 as it is not, understandably, a priority for park users.
 Given the impact of the pump track, however, it is recommended as both a design element (for both parties) and a visual buffer for the residents.
 It will provide a minimal sound barrier but could have a positive psychological influence. - 9.
 More than 50% of View Royal survey respondents identified a need for more benches.
 Additional seating opportunities have been partially addressed in Phase 1 through introduction of a picnic shelter and additional picnic tables.
-Assuming VRP site furniture guidelines are now established, add benches, that meet the guidelines, in the following priority locations, and as indicated in the Vision Plan, pg.
-26: - 2 benches adjacent the loop trail: one just beyond the pedestrian bridge facing into the field and one along the long straight stretch on the west side facing the channel riparian area. - If not already installed, 3-4 benches within the fenced off-leash areas, separated as indicated on the Plan. (when positioning the

-- benches allow for the possibility of a separate small dog or dog agility course in the future). - 2 benches near new parking for pick up/drop off. - 1 bench near the washroom (for waiting) - 1-2 benches near the pump track but on the playground side for viewing and social interaction. - Benches for viewing at each wetland - 10.
-Create dedicated picnic opportunities in the north half of the park, outside the loop trail.
-Two suggested locations are loosely identified on the Vision Plan, pg.
-26. Installing groups of 3-4 picnic tables on concrete pads along the tree line in each of the two areas is recommended.
-Install 1 garbage receptacle for every group of picnic tables. - 11.
-Replace site furniture that does not comply with the VRP site furniture guidelines. - 12.
-Design, acquire approvals for and construct a viewing platform east of the community gardens and where indicated on the Vision Plan, pg.
-26. Approvals from DFO and the Town of View Royal will be required prior to construction of a viewing platform on Craigflower Creek.
-This work will require, at a minimum, the services of a Civil Engineer and qualified Environmental consultant. - 13.
+Assuming VRP site furniture guidelines are now established, add benches, that meet the guidelines, in the following priority locations, and as indicated in the Vision Plan. - 2 benches adjacent the existing loop trail: one just beyond the pedestrian bridge facing into the field and one along the long straight stretch on the west. - If not already installed, 3-4 benches within the fenced off-leash - 2 benches near parking (for pick up/drop off). - 1 bench near the washroom (for waiting) - 1-2 benches near the pump track but on the playground side for viewing and social interaction. - Benches for viewing at each wetland - 10.
+Replace site furniture that does not comply with the VRP site furniture guidelines. - 11.
+Design, acquire approvals for, and construct a viewing platform east of the community gardens and where indicated on the Vision Plan.
+Approvals from DFO and the Town of View Royal will be required prior to construction of a viewing platform on Craigflower Creek.
+This work will require, at a minimum, the services of a Civil Engineer and qualified Environmental consultant. - 12.
 Prepare a Park Management Plan.
 This could be completed at any time, including in Phase 1, and updated as park amenities are added, and improvements completed.
 The Management Plan should include, but not be limited to, invasive species removal strategies (see GOERT for recommendations) and maintenance strategies for different grass and vegetation areas throughout the park.